phpimamikh/informaticCHacktoberfest2024/README.md

-# informaticCHacktoberfest2024
-# 🎉 Hacktoberfest 2024 🎉
+# 🎉 informaticCHacktoberfest 2024 🎉

 Welcome to **Hacktoberfest 2024**!
 Join developers from around the world in making valuable contributions to open-source projects throughout October.